 What is the Near Protocol?

-The NEAR protocol entered the blockchain space at a crucial moment.
-While most promising solutions deliver on only one or two aspects of the blockchain trilemma, NEAR seeks to prove that decentralized networks can be scalable, secure, and have a trustless consensus.
+While most promising solutions have mostly been able to deliver on only one or two aspects of the blockchain trilemma, Near Protocol seeks to prove that decentralized networks can be scalable, secure, and have a trustless consensus.

 Usability, scalability, simplicity, and sustainable decentralization are the four pillars that hold up NEAR’s broader economic design.
 Every component of the NEAR system is made to be as intuitive and straightforward as possible, and its economy is highly optimized so both end-users and developers are guaranteed to have the smoothest experience.
 The platform also provides excellent network security and ecosystem development support.

 Scalability is practically ensured through its sharding system, “Nightshade,” where the chain is split into an unlimited number of sub-chains operating in parallel.
 Each parallel blockchain or “shard” is maintained by a network of allocated validator nodes.

 This division of labor ensures a dynamic distribution of computation work, raising the network’s processing capacity.
 Essentially, this makes NEAR exceptionally quick, with reports suggesting the blockchain is capable of processing over 100,000 transactions per second (tps), as compared to about 30tps for Ethereum currently.

 At those speeds, NEAR enters the territory of what Ethereum 2.0 promises to bring.
 NEAR also believes it can achieve transaction fees 10,000 times cheaper than that of Ethereum, and with congestion regularly driving up costs on the latter, this seems to be a plausible aim.

 NEAR’s horizontal scaling approach, combined with its new “Doomslug” consensus mechanism makes this a compelling and versatile DApp development platform.